paragadev/whatsappbot-twilio-php-health/README.md

 Waiting in line at a hospital to book medical consultations and pay for them can be quite annoying.
 Post online registration and appointment, payments can also be done in a seamless manner over WhatsApp Bot.

+## What does existing solution do to help patients and care providers